swaptacular/swpt_accounts/protocol.rst

   TODO: Send an `AccountChange`_ message, and `AccountTransfer`_ messages.

-.. [#] Different server implementations MAY impose different restrictions on the format and the content of this string.
+.. [#] Different server implementations MAY impose additional restrictions on the format and the content of this string, as long as these restictions are precisely defined, and known in advance.

-.. [#] Different server implementations MAY impose different restrictions on the format and the content of this string.
+.. [#] Different server implementations MAY impose additional restrictions on this value, as long as these restictions are precisely defined, and known in advance.

 .. [#] When ``committed_amount`` is zero, this would be a no-op.